pieroproietti/penguins-eggs-book/chapter-8.md

-When creating a live image, the goal is to capture the entire operating system setup, including the necessary system files, applications, and configurations, while excluding any personal data or user**-**specific information.
+When creating a live image, the goal is to capture the entire operating system setup, including the necessary system files, applications, and configurations, while excluding any personal data or user-specific information.
 This ensures that the live image can be used safely and doesn\'t expose any sensitive or private information.
 The process of producing a live image typically involves using specialized software or